-early 15c., "public," from Middle French populier (Modern French populaire) and directly from Latin popularis "belonging to the people, general, common; devoted to or accepted by the people; democratic," from populus "people" (see people (n.)).
+early 15c., populer, "public, commonly known," from Old French populaire and directly from Latin popularis "belonging to the people, general, common; devoted to or accepted by the people; democratic," from populus "people" (see people (n.)).

 Meaning "of or pertaining to the people; depending on the people," especially the common people, is from 1540s.
 Meaning "suited to ordinary people, easily comprehended" is from 1570s in English; hence, of prices, "low, affordable to average persons" (1859).

 The meaning "well-liked, admired by or enjoying the favor of the people" is attested from c.
 1600.
 Of art, entertainment, etc., "favored by people generally" from 1819 (popular song).
 Related: Popularly.
 Popular Front "coalition of Communists, Socialists, and radicals" is from 1936, first in a French context.